Luchador/GUD/tools/geditor/docs/FORMATS.md

 catalogs.
 See [MANIFEST.md](MANIFEST.md) for their ranges and record layouts.

 The model import workflow still supports Blender glTF/GLB files.
 Its material, sampler, and alpha settings remain supported.
+New imports create unassigned material slots; image names are not used to bind textures.
+Assign images by dragging from the image browser into the Model Editor's Materials panel.
-Embedded GLB editor resources and graphics-driver fallbacks are also unchanged.
+Embedded GLB editor resources and graphics-driver fallbacks are unchanged.

+`GMD1` overrides and `GNP1` project entries may append a `GMS1` editor trailer to their native model bytes.
+It contains slot names, image assignments, per-face slot IDs and normalized UVs.
+A 16-byte footer holds the `GMS1` magic, native length, metadata length and metadata FNV-1a hash (32-bit big-endian fields).
+The payload is slot count and face count, then 132-byte slots (128-byte UTF-8 name plus image ID), then 28-byte faces (slot ID and six IEEE float UVs), with up to 15 zero padding bytes before the footer.
+Existing native data without this trailer derives its slots from its draw states.
+ROM export strips the trailer; no game runtime change is needed for material slots.

 Removed compatibility paths include version-1 projects and manifests, unnamed 32-byte level rows, the prompt to supply a missing base ROM, image-table